 If you want to create a cozy and inviting ambiance with a soft glow, consider using warm bulbs.
 They give off a nice warm light that makes you feel welcome.
 They’re also perfect for adding the finishing touch to rustic spaces, making them even more hospitable.

-Natural Fiber Runners and Handwoven Baskets
+Natural Fiber Runners and Woven Baskets

 When it comes to decorating a modern rustic hallway, I always recommend using woven baskets and natural fiber runners.
 They not only look great and add a cozy touch, but they also give off a relaxed and refined vibe.
 I always make sure to have these items handy for homes that need a mix of decorative and practical storage in their hallways.